 The DEQNA comprises one dual LSI-11 module.
 It plugs into the Q-Bus backplane and resides in the same enclosure.
-The DEQNA is physically and electrically connected to the H4000 transceiver as shown in Figure 1-4.
+The DEQNA is physically and electrically connected to the H4000 transceiver, or other access unit interfaces (AUI), as shown in Figure 1-4.